CIS1900/2022-fall/05/README.md

 Using `move`, self assignment *is* possible with move assignment, as `i = move(i)`.
 However, the C++ standard says you can assume this sort of thing is not performed, and the user is not allowed to do it.
-But checking for this case is very cheap, so you could add the self assignment check to your move assignment if you so desire.
+But checking for this case is very cheap, so you could add the self assignment check to your move assignment operator if you so desire.

 ## Implicitly-Defined Member Functions

-Last week we saw that a default constructor is implicitly defined for you if you do not defineyour own constructor.
+Last week we saw that a default constructor is implicitly defined for you if you do not define your own constructor.
 There are a few other definitions that may be implicitly defined for you:
 - The destructor is always implicitly defined if you don't define it yourself.
 - The copy constructor and copy assignment operator are implicitly defined if neither the move constructor nor the move assignment operator are user-defined.